These gadgets got me through the worst hurricane of my life

 The chaos started around 4:45 AM on Friday, September 27, 2024, when our power first went off.
 We awoke with a start at the distinct sound of a tree falling, followed by a house-shaking thud.
 After figuring out it wasn't a tree from our property, we had a few minutes of peace until more trees started coming down, and we knew there was no going back to sleep.

-By mid-day, all cell reception was gone—even for her phone—but if it had not been for that Motorola Razr, precious few of our friends and family would know we were safe for days.
+By mid-day, all cell reception was gone—even for her phone—but had it not been for that Motorola Razr, precious few of our friends and family would know we were safe for days.
 After the third day, when we started to get phone reception back, the only phone in the house that got anywhere near a reliable connection was the Razr.
 I know from years of review experience that Motorola phones often have the best signal strength of any other manufacturer, but it wasn't until this dire situation that I would find myself truly appreciating this phone's strengths.

 Keeping the fun going